6828. Bread sorting

 · (4, 3, 2, 1) = (4, 1) (3, 2);

-Both permutations have two cycles.
-The number of cycles in permutations has the same parity.
+Both permutations consist of two cycles; therefore, the number of cycles in them also has the same parity.

-Second sample.
-The first permutation contains 0 inversions, the second permutation contains 15 inversions.
-The number of inversions has different parity.
+In the second example, the first permutation contains 0 inversions, while the second contains 15 inversions.
+The number of inversions in these permutations has different parity.

 · (1, 2, 3, 4, 5, 6) = (1) (2) (3) (4) (5) (6);